CityOfZion/neo-tools/README.md

 cd src/nodejs/monitor/cli/

 # Watch the default address on test net for new transactions and send an email
 # when one is found.
-This will loop forever, return the time field, and present
-# the time in human-readable format.
+This must run with a loop of at least 1 if no -y --youngerThan transaction age in minutes is specified.
-node new_transaction_alert_loop.js -i 0 -H -t -w 1
+node new_transaction_alert_loop.js

-# Watch the default wallet address on main net for new transactions younger than 7 minutes and send an email
+# Watch the default wallet address on main net for new transactions younger than 7 minutes and send an email.
-node new_transaction_alert_loop.js -n main -y 7
+node new_transaction_alert_loop.js -N main -y 7

 ```